jamesclackett/Health-Insurance-System-SpringBoot-REST/README.md

 **To Run:**

 Ensure docker is installed on your system and running.
-Clone the project and open a terminal in the root directory.
+Ensure that a docker network 'mynet' is created (run 'docker network create mynet') Clone the project and open a terminal in the root directory.
 Run the command 'docker compose up'